ibm-cloud-docs/cloud-object-storage/about-cos.md

 ## OpenStack Swift Object Storage (IaaS)

 Data stored with OpenStack Swift (IaaS) is located in one of 20 global data centers.
 Developers use the community Swift API to interact with their storage accounts.
-This offering is managed through the IBM Bluemix Infrastructure Control portal and does not provide encryption at-rest.
+This offering is managed through the {{site.data.keyword.cloud_notm}} infrastructure Control portal and does not provide encryption at-rest.

 For more information on this object storage service, [view the documentation](/docs/infrastructure/objectstorage-swift/index.html).

 ## Swift Object Storage for Cloud Foundry (PaaS)

-Data stored with OpenStack Swift (Cloud Foundry) is located in either Dallas or London data centers, and storage accounts are available for binding to Bluemix services.
+Data stored with OpenStack Swift (Cloud Foundry) is located in either Dallas or London data centers, and storage accounts are available for binding to {{site.data.keyword.cloud_notm}} services.
 Based on the OpenStack Swift platform, developers use the community Swift API to interact with their storage accounts.
-This offering is managed through the IBM Bluemix console and does not provide encryption at-rest.
+This offering is managed through the {{site.data.keyword.cloud_notm}} Platform console and does not provide encryption at-rest.

 For more information on this object storage service, [view the documentation](/docs/services/ObjectStorage/index.html).